sendgrid/docs/source/Integrate/Frameworks/laravel.md

 }
 {% endcodeblock %}

-In Laravel `Views` are used as 'templates' if you will when sending an email.
+In Laravel `Views` are used as 'templates' when sending an email.
 Let's create a file under `app/resources/views/emails/test.blade.php` and insert this code:

 {% codeblock lang:html %}
 <!DOCTYPE html>